theflyingmonkeyninja/stochastic-modelling/README.md

-conatins files on stochastic modelling of stocks european options american options by longstaff schwarts monte carlo interest rates by CIR, vaseichick
+conatins files on stochastic modelling of stocks european options american options

+Longstaff schwartz and binomial model

+interest rates modelling by CIR, Vaseichek

-and solving of stochastic differential equation by euler maruyama
+solving of stochastic differential equation by euler maruyama